 Writing Placement Testing Times and Days

-Testing times will be scheduled on Orientation Days.
-Please check with your adviser and the Orientation team for those scheduled days/times.
+We schedule testing times on Orientation Days.
+Please check with your adviser and the Orientation Team for those scheduled days/times.

-During the spring, summer, and fall semesters, testing will be scheduled on Thursday ay 12 pm (noon) only.
+During the spring, summer, and fall semesters, we schedule testing on Thursday at 12 pm (noon) only.

 There is no Placement Testing between terms or during holiday breaks.